cwu307/DrumPtDataset/README.txt

 - Training_set_gen: this folder contains the MATLAB scripts for augmenting the existing MDLib2.2 with synthetic Flam and Drag audio samples.
 The audio files are not provided due to the copyright restrictions.

-For more detailed information, please refer to the following publications.
+For more detailed information, please refer to the following publication:

 Chih-Wei Wu, Alexander Lerch, On Drum Playing Technique Detection in Polyphonic Mixtures, in Proceedings of the International Conference on Music Information Retrieval (ISMIR), New York, 2016.